-73 See Mundayat, Arif, Noerdin, Agustioni, Aripurnami and Sri Wahyuni, 2010.
+72 See Mundayat, Arif, Noerdin, Agustioni, Aripurnami and Sri Wahyuni, 2010.
 The MDG 5 target was to reduce MMR in 2015 to three quarters of its level in 1990.
 For Indonesia that would mean reducing it from 390 per 100.000 live births to 102.
 (Zaluchu 2018: 44-46).
 Zaluchu cites Bappenas 2014.

-74 WHO 2018, Regional progress in survival of newborns, children and mothers: Moving towards Global Strategy targets apps.who.int.
+73 WHO 2018, Regional progress in survival of newborns, children and mothers: Moving towards Global Strategy targets apps.who.int.
 See also Hyre 2016.

-to reduce it can not only rely on medical progress.75 This is a major reason why the proxy used by the GII for the MMR (namely proportion of births attended by skilled health personnel), is not sufficient to indicate the seriousness of the problem.
+Although Indonesia has made progress in training birth attendants and in providing medical facilities, the MMR has not decreased.
+Traditional gender ideology and practices, in particular the highly skewed gender division of labour seem to affect the efficacy of the measures taken.
+The high MMR is therefore related to women's gender subordination in general and measures to reduce it can not only rely on medical progress.74 This is a major reason why the proxy used by the GII for the MMR (namely proportion of births attended by skilled health personnel), is not sufficient to indicate the seriousness of the problem.

 Collecting the date for the MMR did not prove easy to the APIK researchers, a major reason why BPS chose the proxy.
-In general data collection on maternal mortality is uneven and prone to various biases at the local level.
-76 Only Central and South Sulawesi and North Sumatera have provided data indicating a change in the MMR which can be considered moderately reliable.
+In general data collection on maternal mortality is uneven and prone to various biases at the local level.75 Only Central and South Sulawesi and North Sumatera have provided data indicating a change in the MMR which can be considered moderately reliable.
 In North Sumatera the rate went down in the period studied from a high 577 to 352, which is close to the national maternal mortality rate.
 In Central Sulawesi the rate went slightly up in this period, from 611 to 619.
 In NTB it was low in 2009 and increased for unclear reasons in 2014.
 The figures for the two provinces in Sulawesi figures are almost double the national rate.
 The APIK researchers in Central Java (for both years) and DKI Jakarta (for 2009) were not able to collect these data.
 As decreasing the MMF is one of the commitments the Indonesian government has made to reach the SDGs in 2030, serious efforts must be made to stimulate the provincial health departments to collect reliable data on the MMR.